Designed Exclusively for APT guests

 These once-in-a-lifetime moments allow you to experience an unforgettable world of exclusive moments, incredible cultures and charming surprises

-Personalise your holiday with a choice of included sightseeing or dining options
+Give your holiday a personal touch with a choice of included sightseeing or dining options

-Continue on to Thayetmyo, a pleasant port town that once sat on the border between Upper and Lower Burma, which the British annexed during the Second Anglo-Burmese War.
-Here, enjoy a fascinating tour of the historic colonial-era post office before taking a swing at Myanmar’s first golf course.Daily :
+Stop in the town of Minhla and visit the famous fort, then continue on to Thayetmyo, a peaceful port town that once sat on the border between Upper and Lower Burma, which the British annexed during the Second Anglo-Burmese War.
+Here, join a tour of the historic colonial-era post office before taking a swing at Myanmar’s oldest golf course.Daily :

 Disembark your ship for the final time this morning and be transferred to the airport for your onward flight.Daily :